Music Gateway logo

 Do you often hear people talking about sonics, but are unsure what they’re all about?
 So, what does sonically mean in music?

-So what does sonically mean in music?
 The term describes the use of sound waves and the energy they produce.
-Harness the power of sonics in the right way and the musical effect can be satisfying and even a little hypnotic, creating a great hook for listeners.
+Harness the power of sonics in the right way, and the musical effect can be satisfying and even a little hypnotic, creating a great hook for listeners.

-In this article, we’ll expand on this definition and provide examples of it in songs, as well as showing you how to use it in practice and conversation.
+In this article, we’ll expand on this definition and provide examples of it in songs, as well as show you how to use it in practice and conversation.

 What does sonically mean in music?

-The word sonically is an adverb of the term sonic, so refers to the way a sound moves and vibrates.
-This is a different aspect of music to a tune or melody, where a songwriter will put together a piece using a variety of notes.
+It’s an adverb of the term sonic, so it refers to the way a sound moves and vibrates.
+This is a different aspect of music from a tune or melody, where a songwriter will put together a piece using a variety of notes.

 What are sonics in music?